 FALL 2013: Tuesday, Wednesday and Thursday 2-3pm

 - Doctor of Philosophy.

 Univ Of Virginia Main Campus, 1995

 He is presently Professor of French at SJSU, specializing in Francophone culture and civilization.
 He teaches a wide variety of courses at SJSU ranging from undergraduate language courses to graduate courses on French and Francophone cultures and literatures.
-He serves as the Coordinator of the French B.A.
-Program and supervisor of the Graduate Teaching Associates.
+He serves as the Coordinator of the French B.A. and M.A.
+Programs and supervisor of the Graduate Teaching Associates.
 He is also the Faculty Advisor to the Cercle Français (French Club).